Kateřina Sisková

 Kateřina Sisková (Kateřina Kroupová, born 20 February 1974) is a former professional Czech tennis player.

-In his career she won eight singles and 12 doubles titles on the ITF circuit.
+In her career she won eight singles and 12 doubles titles on the ITF circuit.
 On 4 January 1993, she reached her best singles ranking of world number 58.
 On 7 August 1995, she peaked at number 104 in the WTA doubles rankings.

 Her daughter Anna Sisková is also a professional tennis player.